DZimo/DZimo/README.md

  >### let x = "Hello World" : string;; x it's DZimo 👋
 >No Smile Only Compile  😁  😁
->I'm a Software engineer.
-I'm currently working on my projects as a mobile game developer.
+>I'm a Software engineer i work mostly on my projects #unity, #android, #software, and #programrepair
   * Student in Germany.
-  * Game Developer.
   * Looking for Collaborations .
   ---
  >### Languages: